 2. Benefits

-The application demonstrates that conducting the project will achieve the following:
+The application demonstrates who will benefit from the project and will achieve the following objective:

-Plan and deliver an out-of-school program that includes sport and recreation activities for vulnerable and at-risk children and young people in identified regional locations.
+Plan and deliver an out-of-school program that includes sport and recreation activities for vulnerable children and young people in identified regional locations.